Posted in

 Contact local homelessness assistance agencies.

-Organizations such as the Salvation Army, Catholic Charities, and Volunteers of America coordinate winter shelter programs.
+Organizations such as the Salvation Army, Catholic Charities, and Volunteers of America runs winter shelter programs.
 They may also offer transportation, blankets, and hot meals.

 Use online shelter finders.